SteveRMann/openhasp-preprocessor/README.md

 }
 ```
 Notice that the x: and y: positions are populated with variables named @p2-labels, @p2-values and @p2r1.
 The file: pages.ini (below) is where the variables are defined.
+(You can use any name for your variables).
 Sounds like a lot of work, but it makes moving whole columns or rows of objects easy.
 For example if I want all of my object labels to start on a different X position, I only have to make a single change in the pages.ini file.

 2. Create a variables key:value file named **pages.ini**
 Example:
 ```
 @p1-labels:10